labsyspharm/harvardtissueatlas/_pages/cycif-method.md

 - **Background autofluorescence tends to fade across cycles**
   - We recommend using higher signal antibodies in early cycles and lower signal antibodies in later ones.

 We have successfully used hundreds of antibodies in many different tissues and include an antibody list as a supplementary file in most of our papers.
-Please refer to these files for more information about the specific antibodies that have worked in our laboratory.
+Please refer to these files for more information about the specific antibodies that have worked in our laboratories.
 Keep in mind that antibodies perform differently in different experimental conditions and require validation.

 <div class="row mb-4">
   <div class="col-md-6 mb-4">